lucas-mior/brn2/cbase/c-guidelines.md

 - If a boolean variable is used in a very hot loop, `int32` may be preferable.
 - Do not confuse booleans with bits in bit flags.
 Use `#define BITFLAGS 1` in `xenums.c` for up to 32 related flags that occupy 1 bit each.
-- When casting to a smaller integer type, or when casting double to integer, and we are not sure if it fits, check first using the `MAXOF` macro:
+- When casting to a smaller integer type, or when casting double to integer, or double to float, and we are not sure if it fits, check first using the `MAXOF`
+  macro:
   ```c
   int32 function_that_returns_int32(void *param) {
       int64 value = function_that_returns_int64(param);